jwdoetsch/Java--Bitwise-File-IO/README.md

 This package contains two classes `FileInputBitStream` and `FileOutputBitStream`.

 *   `FileInputBitStream` extends `java.util.FileInputStream` and implements functionality to enable the ability to read individual bits from the file input stream.
+Complete class documentation is included in the `/doc` directory of this repository.

 *   `FileOutputBitStream` extends `java.util.FileOutputStream` and implements functionality to enable the ability to read individual bits from the file input stream.
+Complete class documentation is included in the `/doc` directory of this repository.

 ###Usage###